Senate, House committees support bill for NP maintenance - RV Travel

 The Senate Energy and Natural Resources Committee has moved legislation forward to provide $6.5 billion over five years to help the National Park Service address its nearly $12 billion maintenance backlog.
-The House Natural Resources Committee also has passed the measure, so now it’s up to both chambers of Congress to act on it reports National Parks Traveler.
+The House Natural Resources Committee also has passed the measure, so now it’s up to both chambers of Congress to act on it, reports National Parks Traveler.

 “Key committees in the Senate and House of Representatives have given their bipartisan stamp of approval to legislation to fix our aging and deteriorating national parks,” said Marcia Argust, who directs The Pew Charitable Trusts’ campaign to Restore America’s Parks.
 “With strong bipartisan support for our parks not only on Capitol Hill but in communities across the nation, Congress should act now to get the legislation over the finish line this year.”